-Universal disability pension: Paid to insured persons aged 18 to 66 with an assessed loss in earning capacity of at least 50%.
-The insured must have at least 3 years of coverage (1 year in certain cases) immediately before the date of the claim.
+Universal disability pension: Aged 18 to 67 with an assessed loss in earning capacity of at least 50%.
+The insured must have at least three years of coverage (one year in certain cases) immediately before the date of the claim.